 SB 169 amends and tightens the restrictions while also establishing new standards for non-compete agreements in Oregon.

 If you are contemplating signing an employment agreement containing a covenant not to compete or considering leaving your present employer but are unsure of your rights and duties under your employment agreement(s), be sure to contact an experienced Oregon employment attorney.

-At Meyer Stephenson, we can help you with any issues you have with non-competition agreements.
+At Meyer Employment Law, we can help you with any issues you have with non-competition agreements.
 Feel free to contact us if you are confused about signing a non-competition agreement.
 When it comes to upholding your rights as an employee, we have your back.